 I propose that there was a slight gravitational shift given the immensity of the briar and the materials that make up the motor, compressor, and cabinet sensed this shift, panicked, and simply could not handle the monumental task (No one else takes this opinion seriously...).
 The next day was spent installing a new motor and our workshop capacity once again increased due to this pipe's creation.

 The rest is pretty routine.
-The pipe was given 3 coats of stain and finished with the usual QC of a high end artisan piece.
-Being the enthusiast (nut-job) I am, I insisted Jesse sit a pose for at least one picture as seen further below.
+The pipe was given 3 coats of color and finished with the usual QC of a high end artisan piece.
 At the time of that picture, based on our own research, which is in no way educated, thorough, or exhaustive, by any means, we estimate this to be the fifth largest pipe created for an actual enjoyable smoke.
-Jesse did the lion's share of the work, but Premal dreamed it into existence and performed quality checks along the way, as he does with every pipe coming out of the workshop.
 All told, it was hundreds of dollars in materials, 15 hours of time, one new motor, and quite a few pictures.
-Interestingly enough, Richard Esserman purchased this pipe before it was even completed - it never made the website, hence this very long blog post.
-Some of which has been printed in the latest NASPC newletter.
-Congratulations to Richard who has since reported that its maiden voyage was a blend of Red Virginias and Latakia.
-Two lights to start and it smoked to the bottom.
+Interestingly enough, a longtime customer purchased this pipe before it was even completed - it never made the website, hence this very long blog post.